chris-pearce/scally/layout/README.md

 Scally features four powerful layout modules:

 1. [**Container**](_l-container.scss): is designed to wrap all major UI layout pieces and ensure the UI maintains a consistent width.
-Container is responsive.
-It is a fluid width controlled by percentages until it reaches it's maximum width, at which point it becomes center aligned.
+Container is responsive in that it's a fluid width controlled by percentages until it reaches a maximum width, at which point it becomes center aligned.
 2. [**Grid**](_l-grid.scss): is a powerful, fluid, nestable, mobile first grid system that allows you to set custom column widths at different viewports, making responsive layouts a sinch.
-3. [**Side-by-side**](_l-side-by-side.scss): is a simple yet very powerful layout module that places any two elements side-by-side, typically for an image- and text-like content.
+3. [**Side-by-side**](_l-side-by-side.scss): is a simple yet very powerful layout module that places any two elements side-by-side, typically for an image—and text-like content.
 There is also an alternative version that allows control over vertical alignment.
 4. [**Columns**](_l-columns.scss): lets you create columns out of one element using CSS3 Columns.

 *From global page templates to component level layouts, the above layout modules should take care of most—if not all—the main layout patterns you'll find in a UI.*